SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 128_129](https://user-images.githubusercontent.com/90856848/137995377-00b912c4-7dcb-49f3-89f9-c28118bbf2b3.png)

-<br> Here we are selecting the aggregation dimension that will be used to calculate our average.
+<br> 🚩Here we are selecting the aggregation dimension that will be used to calculate our average.
 Since we want average sales revenue by store, we should change this dimension to Store.

 130. Click **Expand** for **Aggregation Dimensions**